The algebra of parallel endomorphisms of a germ of pseudo-Riemannian metric: bold Metrics such that has an arbitrary semi-simple part and a non trivial radical normal

-Denote by ${\bf K}$ the trace on $\{(\nu y)=0\}$ of the flag of the $\ker N^a$.
-Then, among the sequences $(g_{i,j,\alpha})_{i,j,\alpha}$ such that the holonomy group of the corresponding metric $g$ is some $H_0$ in the list of Remark \ref{types_pour_h}, these additional constraints induce metrics whose holonomy group is $H'_0:=\{\gamma\in H_0; \gamma({\bf K})={\bf K}\}$.
-Moreover, the real metric associated with $h$ has $\widehat H_0^N$ as holonomy group, with $\widehat H_0$ the group of the same type as $H_0$ in the table of Remark \ref{types_pour_h}, but acting on $\R^d$.
-This gives also the existence part of Theorem \ref{realisation_nilomorphe}, but does not parametrise the whole set of metrics sharing this holonomy group, for the same reason as above: the value $\ch$ of $h$ along $\{(\nu y)=0\}$ is such that each $\ch_a$ is given by a matrix of the form $B^a=\text{ $\left( \right)$}$, as given in Remark \ref{remarque_orthogonalite}.
-This is not the case for a generic metric with this holonomy group. \end{rem}

-\begin{importantrem}The note p.\@ \pageref{nilomorphisation} points out that the technique used in the proof of Theorem \ref{realisation_nilomorphe} may be used as a standard way to generalise reasonings on germs of real functions to germs of nilomorphic ones.
-In particular, by this means, or as in Remark \ref{analytique} above, for the analytic category, we might show similar statements as Theorem \ref{realisation_nilomorphe} for $H$ any semi-simple classical pseudo-Riemannian holonomy group. \end{importantrem}
+\begin{importantrem}The note p.\@ \pageref{nilomorphisation} points out that the technique used in the proof of Theorem \ref{realisation_nilomorphe} may be used as a standard way to generalize reasonings on germs of real functions to germs of nilomorphic ones.
+In particular, by this means, we might show similar statements as Theorem \ref{realisation_nilomorphe} for $H$ any semi-simple classical pseudo-Riemannian holonomy group. \end{importantrem}

 We finally state the sequence of results in linear algebra leading to Corollary \ref{cor_forme_e}.
 This provides the matrix of the elements of all algebras appearing here.
 To let clearly appear the reason the final Proposition \ref{forme_e} works, we give the statements as a sequence of steps; this makes the work to prove each step quite clear.
 So we let the proofs to the reader.